 In 1944, as a ten year old boy, Newton Anderson was fueling the coal furnace in his parent’s home.
 He dropped a lump of coal onto the basement floor and it broke in half, revealing that it contained this bell inside.
 The bituminous coal that was mined near his house in Upshur County West Virginia is supposed to be about 300 million years old!
 What is a brass bell with an iron clapper doing in coal ascribed to the Carboniferous Period?
 According to Norm Sharbaugh’s book Ammunition (which includes several “coal anecdotes”) the bell is an antediluvian artifact (made before the Genesis Flood).
 The Institute for Creation Research had the bell submitted to the lab at the University of Oklahoma.
 There a nuclear activation analysis revealed that the bell contains an unusual mix of metals, different from any known modern alloy production (including copper, zinc, tin, arsenic, iodine, and selenium).

 Genesis 4:22 states that Tubal-Cain was “an instructor of every artificer in brass and iron…” Perhaps when his civilization came to an end in the flood, one of his bells was buried with a mass of vegetation that became coal and ended up thousands of years later in Newt Anderson’s coal bin.
 The bell was prominently featured in the 1992 CBS docudrama production called Ancient Secrets of the Bible and is now part of the Genesis Park collection.
 Later on, Newton Anderson spent a great deal of time researching the figure atop the bell.
 He discovered similarities to the Babylonian Southwest Wind Demon, called Pazuzu.
-The demon typically is shown with a headpiece like the bell figure.
+The demon typically is shown with a prominent headpiece like the bell figure.
 Indeed the bell’s headpiece appears like it may have been taller and part may have broken off.
 The Hindu deity Garuda is sometimes depicted on top of bells, as is the Egyptian Isis.
 The kneeling posture with hands clasped is quite like Garuda representations.
 Demonic worship seems to take on similar forms in various cultures (like the Venus figurines from disparate lost cultures and the ancient fascination with pyramids), which doesn’t necessitate that they were culturally related.
 At our request, Mr. Anderson was examined by an expert polygraph specialist to further validate his claims.
 He passed the test and the report can be seen here.

 To view more detailed pictures of the bell and the demon-like figure on top, click the images above.
 In 2011 Genesis Park staff participated in locating the mine where the coal containing the bell artifact was dug.
 An article has been published on the significance of this find.